seakhtar/nsf-sbir/pages/grantees/researchexp.md

 permalink: /grantees/researchexp/
 layout: secondary-narrow
 ---
+# Portfolio research experience and partnerships

-Startups and small businesses that are funded through the National Science Foundation (NSF) Small Business Innovation Research (SBIR) Program can offer paid research experiences/partnerships with students, teachers, and schools.
+SBIR/STTR-funded startups and small businesses can offer paid research experiences and partnerships to students, teachers, and schools.
+Here, you can learn more about these partnerships and research experiences.

-## Program Flyers
-[K-12 and Community College Teachers](/files/RET_Flyer.pdf) | [High School Students](/files/RAHSS_Flyer.pdf)

-## Taryn's Story
-Read about Taryn Imamura's experience with Modular Genetics, Inc. and her award in the Clinton Ideas Matter Essay contest here.

-## Company Participants
-The red dots on the map below represent Phase II NSF SBIR/STTR grantees.
-Large green markers indicated companies that are looking for students and/or teacher researcher.
-Some of the companies denoted with the red icon may still be open to take on a student or teacher.

-[MAP INSET]

-[See this map on its own page.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#map:id=3) | [See a searchable table with the same information.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#rows:id=1)

-# How to Apply
-NSF lists opportunities on this page, but the application process is managed by the small companies themselves. **Please follow the instructions listed at the URL provided by the company, if there is one.** If there are no specific instructions, the next step is to contact the company with an email or a phone call.
-[Click here for an email template!](/flyer/Sample_ContactingNSFSBIRCompanies.docx)

-If you need assistance or have questions, you can contact us at SBIRresearchexp@nsf.gov:

-## Video and Interviews

-[Youtube Video Inset]

-# Research Experiences are Supported for the Following Participants
+# Who can participate?

+NSF SBIR/STTR supports research experiences for the following groups:

-## High School Students
+## High school students
 - Funding support for active research participation by high school students interested in science, technology, and mathematics.
-- **Max Funding:** $6,000 per student per year
+- **Max funding:** $6,000 per student per year
-- **Timeline:** Rolling submission; submission 3 months before target start date is suggested
+- **Timeline:** Rolling submissions; submission three months before the target start date is recommended.

-## K-12 and Community College Teachers
+## K-12 and community college teachers
 - Funding support for active involvement of K-12 teachers and community college faculty in engineering research.
-- **Max Funding:** $10,000 per teacher per year
+- **Max funding:** $10,000 per teacher per year
-- **Deadline:** Rolling submission; submission 3 months before target start date is suggested
+- **Deadline:** Rolling submissions; submission three months before the target start date is recommended.

-## Undergraduate Students
+## Undergraduate students
 - Funding support for active NSF research participation by undergraduate students.
-- **Max Funding:** $8,000 per student per year
+- **Max funding:** $8,000 per student per year
-- **Deadline:** Rolling submission; submission 3 months before target start date is suggested
+- **Deadline:** Rolling submissions; submission three months before the target start date is recommended.

-## Community College Students and Teams
+## Community college students and teams
 - Partnership funding between small businesses and community college researchers and students.
-- **Max Funding:** $40,000 per year
+- **Max funding:** $40,000 per year
-- **Deadline:** Rolling submission; submission 3 months before target start date is suggested
+- **Deadline:** Rolling submissions; submission three months before the target start date is recommended.

 ## Veterans
 - Funding support to enable veteran students, pre-college STEM teachers, and/or community college faculty to participate in active NSF grants.
-- **Max Funding:** $10,000 per veteran
+- **Max funding:** $10,000 per veteran
-- **Deadline:** Rolling submission; submission 3 months before target start date is suggested
+- **Deadline:** Rolling submissions; submission three months before the target start date is recommended.

-## CREST and HBCU-RISE Awardees
+## CREST and HBCU-RISE awardees
 - Funding to foster partnerships between small business and minority-serving institutions that have a funded Center for Research Excellence in Science and Technology (CREST) or Historically Black Colleges and University (HBCU) Research Infrastructure for Science and Engineering (RISE) awards.
-- **Max Funding:** $100,000 per award
+- **Max funding:** $100,000 per award
-- **Deadline:** Rolling submission; submission 3 months before target start date is suggested
+- **Deadline:** Rolling submissions; submission three months before the target start date is recommended.

-## Supporting Documents
+## Supporting documents
-- NSF 06-003: “Research Assistantships for High School Students (RAHSS): Supplemental Funding to Current SBIR/STTR Phase II Awards to Broaden Participation in Science and Engineering”.
+- NSF 06-003: Research Assistantships for High School Students (RAHSS): Supplemental Funding to Current SBIR/STTR Phase II Awards to Broaden Participation in Science and Engineering
-- NSF 11-509: “Research Experiences for Teachers (RET) in Engineering and Computer Science”.
+- NSF 11-509: Research Experiences for Teachers (RET) in Engineering and Computer Science
-- NSF 13-542: “Research Experiences for Undergraduates (REU)”.
-Supplements only.
+- NSF 13-542: Research Experiences for Undergraduates (REU); supplements only
-- NSF 12-076: “Dear Colleague Letter - Supplemental Opportunity for Small Business Innovation Research and Small Business Technology Transfer (SBIR/STTR) Community College Research Teams (Phase II-CC)”.
+- NSF 12-076: Dear Colleague Letter - Supplemental Opportunity for Small Business Innovation Research and Small Business Technology Transfer (SBIR/STTR) Community College Research Teams (Phase II-CC)
-- NSF 14-124: “Dear Colleague Letter: Veteran's Research Supplement (VRS) Program”.
+- NSF 14-124: Dear Colleague Letter: Veteran's Research Supplement (VRS) Program
-- NSF 12-069: “Dear Colleague Letter: Supplemental Opportunity for Small Business Innovation Research and Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) for CREST/HBCU-RISE Collaborations (Phase IIA)”.
+- NSF 12-069: Dear Colleague Letter: Supplemental Opportunity for Small Business Innovation Research and Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) for CREST/HBCU-RISE Collaborations (Phase IIA)

+## Program Flyers
+[K-12 and Community College Teachers](/files/RET_Flyer.pdf) | [High School Students](/files/RAHSS_Flyer.pdf)

+## Taryn's Story
+Read about Taryn Imamura's experience with Modular Genetics, Inc. and her award in the Clinton Ideas Matter Essay contest [here](http://www.businesswire.com/news/home/20150202005023/en/Clinton-Ideas-Matter-Essay-Contest-2nd-Place#.VOSmTfnF98E).

+## Company participants
+The red dots on the following map represent Phase II NSF SBIR/STTR awardees.
+Large green markers indicate companies that are looking for students and/or teacher researchers.
+That said, some of the companies represented by red dots may also be looking for student or teacher researchers; if you're a student or teacher seeking research opportunities, feel free to reach out to them if you feel they'd be a good fit.

+[MAP INSET]

+[See this map on its own page.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#map:id=3) | [See a searchable table with the same information.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#rows:id=1)

+# How to apply
+NSF lists research opportunities on this page, but the application process is managed by the small companies themselves.
+To apply, please follow the instructions listed at the URL provided by the company, if there is one.
+If the company doesn't provide specific instructions, contact the company directly via email — [here's an email template you can use.](/flyer/Sample_ContactingNSFSBIRCompanies.docx)

+If you need help or have questions, contact us at SBIRresearchexp@nsf.gov.

+## Video and interviews

+Check out these videos and interviews to get a better sense of NSF SBIR/STTR's research opportunities.

+[Youtube Video Inset]